JoshTickles/macOS/Glances-Grafana/Readme.md

 `pip install influx`

 Great!
 That is pretty much it!
-Now lets create / edit a config file for `Glances` then start collecting data.
+Now lets create / edit a config file for `Glances` then start collecting data and piping to Influxdb

 ***